atteneder/glTFast/Documentation~/ImportRuntime.md

 Allows you to filter components based on types (e.g. Meshes, Animation, Cameras or Lights).

+##### `lightIntensityFactor`

+Whenever glTF lights appear too bright or dim, you can use this setting to adjust their intensity, which are multiplied by this factor.

+Two common use-cases are

+1. Scale-down (physically correct) intensities to compensate for the missing exposure control (or high sensitivity) of a render pipeline (e.g. Universal or Built-in Render Pipeline)
+2. Boost implausibly low light intensities

+See [Physical Light Units in glTF](./LightUnitys.md) for a detailed explaination.

 ### Logging

 When loading a glTF file, glTFast logs messages of varying severity (errors, warnigns or infos).
 Developers can choose what to make of those log messages.
 Examples: